mayfan/maynara.com/src/pages/blog/2019-11-16-feature-integration-for-a-conceptual-bike-sharing-mobile-application.md

           ![](/img/lb_img3.png)
       - content: >-
-          We also created the sitemap indicating where they would be placed – according to user’s feedback.
+          We also created the app map indicating where they would be placed – according to user’s feedback.